andifalk/microservices-auth-authz-spring-security/intro-labs/auth-code-demo/README.md

 The client MUST NOT use the authorization code more than once.
 </blockquote>

-Keycloak uses a really short authorization code lifetime of 2 minutes by default.
+The spring authorization server follows this recommendation and uses a really short authorization code lifetime.